Skip to Main Content Back to Top Let's Talk

 The U.S. Census Bureau says that millennials are more diverse than previous generations, and 44.2 percent of millennials belong to a minority race or ethnic group.

 In addition to racial diversity and inclusion, millennials also care about gender equality.
-Monster found that 37 percent of millennials think there is a gender pay gap, and 80 percent think there should be greater salary transparency.
+Monster found that 37 percent of millennials think there is a gender pay gap and 80 percent think there should be greater salary transparency.

 Gallup conducted a study to determine what workers want from employers.
 While older workers cited the organization’s financial stability among their top concerns, younger workers did not focus on this.
 Instead, they said they wanted employers that cared about the employees’ wellbeing, had ethical leadership, were inclusive of all people and had open and transparent leadership.